Frequently Asked Questions

 • Providing consent to engage in sexual activity with someone does not mean you provided consent for future contact.

-Consent is required – without consent any sexual contact is sexual assault.
+Consent is required – without consent, any sexual contact is sexual violence.

 Also referred to as intimate partner violence, domestic violence and dating violence.